 History and description

-It is located close to the river Tiber, in one of Rome‘s most beautiful and picturesque districts, and is the backdrop of one of Rome’s most interesting weekday markets (which was formerly held in the nearby Piazza Navona).
+The Campo de’ Fiori is located close to the river Tiber, in one of Rome‘s most beautiful and picturesque districts, and is the backdrop of one of Rome’s most interesting weekday markets (which used to be held in nearby Piazza Navona).

 The name, “Field of Flowers”, is a reminder of its origins as a pasture where animals used to graze.
 This lasted until 1440, when the area was paved.

-Unfortunately nowadays the Campo has become the last stop of most of the pub crawls organized in Rome, and drunken youths screaming and fighting may ruin the atmosphere.
+Unfortunately nowadays the Campo has become the last stop of many of the pub crawls organized in Rome, and drunken youths screaming and fighting may ruin the atmosphere.

 Campo de’ Fiori Market